delphicventurescode/PACOSPERANTO1__pacosperanto_repo__public/F1__FAQ_frequently_and_infreq_asked_questions/README.md

 #### demando #2 - question #2

+[+] <this .md file is Work In Progress>

 Q2.

-Q10.
+[Question from A R] What do partoprenantoj, or participants, in the Pacosperanto Project have to do?

+Ans.
+All that is required of participants is to record a 7-to-10-minute Prelego (talk).
+We also offer coaching and advice to help you optimize your preparation time, and delivering the talk itself takes no more than 10 minutes.
+It will take no more than three hours of your time, in total.
+[+]

+Q101.
 [From B P ] Esperanto jam ekzistas.
 Kio je via projekto malsimilas?

 [+]